davidtwco/rfcs/text/0000-build-std/2-history.md

 re-builds the standard library crates which rustc then uses instead of the pre-built standard library from the sysroot.

-`-Zbuild-std` builds `std` by default. `test` is also built if tests are being run.
+`-Zbuild-std` builds `std` by default. `test` is also built if `std` is being built and tests are being run with the default harness.
 Optionally, users can provide the list of crates to be built, though this was intended as an escape hatch to work around bugs - the arguments to the flag are semi-unstable since the names of crates comprising the standard library are not stable.

 Cargo has a hardcoded list of what dependencies need to be added for a given user-requested crate (i.e. `std` implies building `core`, `alloc`,